alastairreid/RelatedWork/_notes/fuzz-testing.md

   - [symbolic execution] such as [DART verifier] and [KLEE verifier]
   - taint analysis that determines dependencies of branches on particular parts of input
-- hybrid fuzzers alternate between white- and grey-box fuzzing e.g., [Driller verifier]
+- [hybrid testing] alternates between white- and grey-box fuzzing e.g., [Driller verifier]

 Related concept of random test generation differs in that there